Mexican Corn Salad (Esquites-Style with Creamy Lime Dressing)

 Why It Works

-- →Tossing the dressing with hot corn melts the parmesan and mayo into a thin glaze instead of a heavy, gloppy coat
+- →Tossing the dressing with hot corn melts the mayo and sour cream into a thin, clingy glaze instead of a heavy coating

 Techniques Used